-iPad (10th generation) contains 26 percent recycled or renewable content.
+iMac contains a total of 14 percent recycled or renewable content.6

 To conserve important resources, we work to reduce the material we use and aim to one day source only recycled or renewable materials in our products.
 And as we make this transition, we remain committed to the responsible sourcing of primary materials.
+We're proud to be recognized as a worldwide leader in the responsible sourcing of minerals in our products.
 We map many materials, some to the mineral source, and establish the strictest standards for smelters and refiners.
-Apple also requires 100 percent of identified tin, tantalum, tungsten, gold, cobalt, and lithium smelters and refiners to participate in third-party audits.
-We're proud to be recognized as a worldwide leader in the responsible sourcing of minerals in our products.
-Our product designs also consider the safety of those who make, use, and recycle our products, restricting the use of hundreds of harmful substances.
+Apple also requires all identified tin, tantalum, tungsten, gold, cobalt, and lithium smelters and refiners to participate in third-party audits.11 Our product designs also consider the safety of those who make, use, and recycle our products, restricting the use of hundreds of harmful substances.
 Our standards go beyond what's required by law to protect people and the environment.